Incentives to Invite Others to Form Larger Coalitions: From Forest to DAG

-Similar to the mechanisms in a tree, we can conclude that this family of mechanisms will incentive players to propagate the task to their neighbours. \begin{theorem} For the monotone game in a DAG, if the reward distribution mechanism $\mathcal{M}$ is a member of the family of weighted Shapley value with mixed permission structure, then $\mathcal{M}$ is efficient and DIC. \end{theorem}
+\begin{theorem} For the monotone diffusion cooperative game in a DAG, if the reward distribution mechanism $\mathcal{M}$ is the weighted permission Shapley value with mixed approach with a proper weight function $\omega_i = f(d_i)$, then $\mathcal{M}$ is efficient and DIC. \end{theorem}